 achievement of DAP (Developmentally Appropriate Practice) guidelines.

-- Staff /parents organize indoor and outdoor environments to encourage children to learn through play.
+- Staff and teaching parents organize indoor and outdoor environments to encourage children to learn through play.

 - We meet the age appropriate and individual needs of the whole child by providing a hands-on environment that enhances cognitive, language, physical, and socio-emotional development.

 - Children experience learning as a discovery process, not as the completion of a product.

 - Children in our programs experience active transitions, exploration, and routines that reflect the scope of our hands-on, play-based early childhood curriculum.

 How are staff and teaching parents ensuring that children are engaged in play-based learning?

 - Asking children open ended questions such as:

 - What do you think?
 How does that feel, smell, taste?
 What do you think will happen if…?

-- Staff/parents are encouraging children to focus and discover the process not the end product.
+- Encouraging children to focus and discover the process not the end product.

-- Instead of making a model or sample artwork for the children to copy, staff/parents explain the activity to the children and then let them explore with the materials.
+- Instead of making a model or sample artwork for the children to copy, staff and teaching parents explain the activity to the children and then let them explore with the materials.

-- Staff/parents are engaged with children in meaningful dialogues about the activity or project they are working on.
+- Engaging with children in meaningful dialogues about the activity or project they are working on.
 Staff and teaching parents are constantly interacting with the children.

 - Creating a purpose or objective for every activity that is presented to children.

-- Staff/parents allow the children to choose the activity or area of study and then follow-up on their
+- Allowing the children to choose the activity or area of study and then follow-up on their